apostrophecms/docs/docs/cookbook/using-s3-storage.md

 ## Using Wasabi for storage

 The Wasabi storage service has an expanded API that supports some features not found in the AWS S3 REST API, but is compatible with the core S3 API that Apostrophe uses.
 We can use this service in almost the same manner as the AWS S3 service.
 In this case, we must pass in one additional environment variable, `APOS_S3_ENDPOINT`, and **not** set the `APOS_S3_REGION` variable.
+See the [`uploadfs` documentation](/reference/modules/uploadfs.html#s3-storage-options) for more information and options.

 1) Create a [Wasabi account](https://www.wasabi.com/).
 While the service does have a free tier, it doesn't allow public access.
 This means our site won't be able to load resources, so you need to select one of their paid plans.
 You may be able to find a credit offer if you are a new customer.
 2) Once logged in, click on "Create Bucket".